vkammili5/weather-api/README.md

 Here we have 3 folders:

-1. The `WeatherAPI` folder contains the C# solution to the challenge
+1. The `WeatherAPI` folder contains the C# solution to the API
 2. The `WeatherAPI.Tests` folder contains the unit tests for the solution
 3. The `diagrams` folder contains diagrams related to the solution